Atul Sharma

-Atul Sharma (born 9 May 1961) is a multiple-award-winning music composer, producer, sitarist, singer and judge on the popular TV show "Voice of Punjab".
-He is known for being one of the pioneers of Bhangra and Punjabi pop/folk music, and has composed music for over 5000 music albums and many Punjabi and Hindi films.
-He has given many global hits like "Yaar Bolda", "Dupatta Tera Satt Rang Da", "Mukhda Dekh ke", "Jatti", "Mitraan Da Naa Chalda" etc. He has also composed and designed music for various theatre productions and has worked with eminent directors and play writes.
-Based out of Chandigarh, he has been one of the foremost contributors in setting up the Punjabi music industry, and the emergence of recording studios in North India.
+Atul Sharma (born 9 May 1961) is an Indian composer, producer, sitarist, and singer.
+He worked on Punjabi and Hindi albums and films and served as a judge on the musical reality TV show Voice of Punjab.
+He has composed songs such as "Yaar Bolda", "Dupatta Tera Satt Rang Da", "Mukhda Dekh ke", "Jatti", and "Mitraan Da Naa Chalda".
+Sharma also composed music for theatre productions and collaborated with various directors and playwrights.

-Currently he is performing with his band The Red Brick House, which includes his son Sharang, and his wife Shivani Sharma.
-He is also the chairman of the Chandigarh Sangeet Natak Akademi.
+Sharma performs with his band, The Red Brick House, which also includes his wife, Shivani, and son Sharang.
+He is also the chairman of the Chandigarh Sangeet Natak Akademi (CSNA).